ml4ai/tomcat/docs/developer/minecraft_forge_events.md

 - player:
     - AchievementEvent: When the player receives an achievement.
-    - AnvilRepairEvent: Fired when the player removes a "repaired" item from the Anvil's Output slot.
+    - AnvilRepairEvent: When the player removes a "repaired" item from the Anvil's Output slot.
-    - ArrowLooseEvent: ArrowLooseEvent is fired when a player stops using a bow.
+    - ArrowLooseEvent: When a player stops using a bow.
-    - ArrowNockEvent: ArrowNockEvent is fired when a player begins using a bow.
+    - ArrowNockEvent: When a player begins using a bow.
-    - AttackEntityEvent: AttackEntityEvent is fired when a player attacks an Entity (includes players and monsters).
+    - AttackEntityEvent: When a player attacks an Entity (includes players and monsters).
-    - BonemealEvent: This event is called when a player attempts to use Bonemeal on a block.
+    - BonemealEvent: When a player attempts to use Bonemeal on a block.
-    - EntityItemPickupEvent: This event is called when a player collides with a EntityItem on the ground.
+    - EntityItemPickupEvent: When a player collides with a EntityItem on the ground.
-    - FillBucketEvent: This event is fired when a player attempts to use a Empty bucket,
+    - FillBucketEvent: When a player attempts to use a Empty bucket.
-    - PlayerDestroyItemEvent: PlayerDestroyItemEvent is fired when a player destroys an item.
+    - PlayerDestroyItemEvent: When a player destroys an item.
-    - PlayerDropsEvent: Child class of LivingDropEvent that is fired specifically when a player dies.
+    - PlayerDropsEvent: When a player dies.
-    - PlayerEvent: PlayerEvent is fired whenever an event involving Living entities occurs.
+    - PlayerEvent: Whenever an event involving Living entities occurs.
-    - PlayerFlyableFallEvent: Occurs when a player falls, but is able to fly.
+    - PlayerFlyableFallEvent: When a player falls, but is able to fly.
-    - PlayerInteractEvent: PlayerInteractEvent is fired when a player interacts in some way.
+    - PlayerInteractEvent: When a player interacts in some way.
-        - EntityInteractSpecific: This event is fired on both sides whenever a player right clicks an entity (when the part of the entity that is clicked is known).
+        - EntityInteractSpecific: When a player [right/left] clicks an entity (when the part of the entity that is clicked is known).
             - getLocalPos: Returns the local interaction position.
             - getTarget: Returns the target entity.
         - EntityInteract: This event is fired on both sides whenever a player right clicks an entity.